 Next time when the database is slow, just run this simple test.
 It will tell you if the index exists or maybe you should create it.

 Automate the tests.
 You can use Jenkins for that with the plugin for TAP.
 I will write about that some time later, but Jenkins is a really great tool.
-With the TAP plugin you can easily combine testing your Java (or Python, or C++) project, and test database as well.
+With the TAP plugin you can easily combine testing your Java (or Python, or C++) project and test the database as well.